Modi'in-Maccabim-Re'ut: Ancient Modi'in

+Umm el-Umdan

-Umm el-Umdan in an archaeological hilltop site near the southern Moriah (Buchman) neighbourhood of Maccabim Reut, towards Latrun Junction.
+Umm el-Umdan is an archaeological hilltop site near the southern Moriah (Buchman) neighbourhood of Maccabim Reut, towards Latrun Junction.
 The six main settlement strata excavated date to the Persian, Hellenistic, Roman, Byzantine, and Early Muslim periods.
 However, the main findings are from a rural settlement from the Hasmonean through to the Early Roman periods.
-It contains the remains of a synagogue dated to the end of the 2nd-beginning of the 1st century BCE (Hasmonean period), in use till 132 CE (Bar Kokhba revolt).
+It contains the remains of a synagogue dated to the end of the 2nd-beginning of the 1st century BCE (Hasmonean period), in use until 132 CE (Bar Kokhba revolt).
 It has a 1st-century CE mikveh standing next to it.